Garment District, Manhattan: 19th century

-Decline of the industry
+20th century

+In 1909, leading industries in New York City were manufacturers of clothes for women and men, and New York's function as America's culture and fashion center also helped the garment industry by providing constantly changing styles and new demand; in 1910, 70% of the nation's women's clothing and 40% of the men's was produced in New York City.

 Cheaper overseas labor and production has dramatically affected the New York industry for decades.
 This change has forced many designers who once manufactured their lines in the city to shift production overseas, which has in turn affected small cutting and sewing rooms as well as zipper, button, and supply stores in the Garment District.
 As Charles Bagli of The New York Times wrote:

-Although the Garment District as well as other fashion districts have been in decline, there are many organizations working hard to keep this district vital.
-One such organization is the Garment District Alliance, a nonprofit business improvement district that promotes the area as a strategic business location for fashion and non-fashion-related businesses in order to bring profit into the area.
+The Garment District Alliance, a nonprofit business improvement district that promotes the Garment District as a strategic business location for fashion and non-fashion-related businesses, is engaged in various efforts to revive and maintain the Garment District's economic vibrancy.
 For example, the Garment District Alliance organized a Fashion Walk of Fame on 7th Avenue, Arts Festivals, and a Garment District Information Kiosk located on 7th Avenue that provides sourcing information and industry-related services to fashion professionals, students, hobbyists, visitors, and shoppers.

 Save the Garment Center is a campaign that was created by several members of the fashion industry in an effort to preserve the concentration of fashion industry-related uses in the district.
 However, as fashion manufacturing declines, many buildings that once housed these large facilities have been converted to office space.
 Businesses such as accountants, lawyers, public relations and many high-tech companies have moved into the area, and the area is now divided equally between fashion and non-fashion companies.

 Between 1990 and 2000, the district's population grew from 2,500 to 10,281.

+The Garment District suffered during the COVID-19 pandemic, losing both tenants and tourists that populated the area, while open-air drug use increased.
+Investments from New York State's "NY Forward" fund have been made into non-profits and community oriented businesses to bolster the area and NYC fashion industry, but social activists argue that more needs to be done for enforcement of narcotic related violations in order for the area to recover.

 Transportation

 The Garment District is within walking distance of Penn Station, serving the New Jersey Transit, Amtrak, and Long Island Rail Road, and Grand Central Terminal, serving the Metro-North Railroad.
 The New York City Subway has stations at 34th Street–Herald Square, 34th Street–Seventh Avenue, 34th Street–Eighth Avenue, Times Square–42nd Street/Port Authority Bus Terminal, and 42nd Street–Bryant Park/Fifth Avenue.
-The Port Authority Bus Terminal is at Eighth Avenue and 41st Street, and the PATH is nearby at 33rd Street and Sixth Avenue.
+The Port Authority Bus Terminal is at Eighth Avenue and 41st Street, and PATH is nearby at 33rd Street and Sixth Avenue.